brukeshkumar/brukeshkumar/README.md

 <p>Welcome to my page! </br>

 My name is Rukesh, and I have been in the IT industry for around ten years.
-I started out as a system and network administrator, worked for a year, then moved to a role as a Linux and storage administrator, worked for three years in cloud automation, and am currently in DevOps.
+I started out as a system and network administrator, worked for a year, then moved to a role as a Linux and storage administrator three years, worked for three years in cloud automation, and am currently in DevOps.